What is Placentophagy?

 We can make it into the word “Love”, baby’s first initial, or whatever you prefer, provided the cord is long enough.

-How should I store my placenta until you are able to pick it up?
+How should I store my placenta until you receive it?

-Your placenta will need to stay cold until we can pick it up.
+Your placenta will need to stay on ice or in the fridge until we receive it.
 Bring a storage container that will keep it cool and two gallon Ziploc bags with you to your place of birth.

 What if I’m having a hospital birth?

 Some hospitals won’t release your placenta until you are released.
 Other hospitals require that the placenta be picked up within 10 minutes of delivery.
 Be sure to check with your hospital to see what their protocol is.
 Specify in your birth plan that you will be keeping your placenta.
 You will have to sign a release form if you are birthing in hospital.

 After you have paid your non-refundable $50 deposit to be placed on our calendar, please text or call us once you go into labor and again after you deliver.

 No. We always make sure to very carefully sanitize our area and equipment according to OSHA guidelines.
 We also make sure to only have one placenta at a time so that there is no mix up.